JSW Steel: Mining acquisitions

 JSW Steel currently possesses a total of 13 iron ore mines, with nine located in Karnataka and four in Odisha.
 Additionally, they have obtained three coking coal mines.
 During the fiscal year 2022, the company fulfilled 43% of its iron ore needs from its own mines.
 In May 2023, JSW Steel bagged iron ore blocks in the Surjagarh area of Maoist-affected Gadchiroli district in Maharashtra after bidding for a composite license through government auctions.

-As of 2023, discussions are underway between the company and BHP regarding the potential acquisition of the latter's Daunia and Faunus coking coal mines in Queensland.
-These mines possess a capacity of 20 million metric tons per annum (MTPA).
 In the past, JSW Steel has additionally acquired mining assets in the United States, the Republic of Chile, and Mozambique.

-Based on the latest information as of August 2023, JSW Steel is actively seeking partners to put forth a proposal to acquire a 75% share in Teck Resources' coal mining assets.
-This move could potentially compete with a substantial $8 billion bid made by the commodities giant Glencore.

-In 2024, media reports indicate that JSW Steel is vying against global steel giant Nippon Steel and other contenders to secure a 20% stake in Australia's Blackwater coal mine from Whitehaven Coal.
-Last October, Whitehaven acquired Blackwater and Daunia coal mines from BHP for $3.2 billion.